-193 2000 ABR gives year as 1893

-194 ABR incorrectly only gives 15th and 16th

-Starling Sturnus vulgaris

-A still abundant breeding resident which is declining rapidly; it is also a passage migrant and winter visitor.
+125 2000 ABR incorrectly gives year as 1893 126 The original source for both this record, and the 1890 record, are given as 'Field' without any volume or page details so it could be that that there was only one record and confusion over the year.
+So far I have failed to find an online archive of the Field magazine.
+Starling Sturnus vulgaris A still abundant breeding resident which is declining rapidly; it is also a passage migrant and winter visitor.
 The largest count is of a 'million or more' roosting on Sodbury Common in the late 1930s [1989 ABR].

-The BBS results show an 85% decrease since 1994 and the chart below shows the annual percentage fluctuations.
+The BBS results show an 89% decrease since 1994 and the chart below shows the annual percentage fluctuations.